chickadeebird/LinearDeblurAnalytic/README.md

 ## Images

 This is a linear RGB image stack with a blurring artifact at about 61 degrees, as detected by the script star detector algorithm.
-The image on the left is the original image and the image on the right is the deblurred image using the deconvolution algorithm with a length of 6 and 16 iterations.
+The image on the left is the original image and the image on the right is the deblurred image using the deconvolution algorithm with a length of 6 and employing 16 iterations.

 <img src="./figs/LinearDeblurAnalytic deblurred stars.png" text='LinearDeblurAnalytic script' align=left />